SJ-Kumar/SJ-Kumar/README.md

 <div align="left">
 - 👋 Hi, I’m @SJ-Kumar <br>
 - 👀 I’m interested in Python, Java and all latest frameworks.<br>
-- 🌱 I’m currently learning Java.<br>
+- 🌱 I’m currently learning Javascript.<br>
 - 💞️ I’m looking to collaborate on applications being developed using python.<br>
 - 📫 You can ping me at any online means.<br>